omni/bridge-ui/README.md

   Home Bridge: 0x6263f1fbff2dc1e8ed5e52168e9760a3613b1877
   POA20: 0x064cafec541a4faf9b7c4ffe4257d50cf0775df5
 ```
-  * Copy only `Foreign Bridge: ...` line and save it somewhere else
+  * Copy only `Foreign Bridge: ...` line and save it somewhere else.
+You will also need block number of contract deployment, use https://kovan.etherscan.io to find it by contract address

 5. Install parity-bridge binary